 NO. There are no reported side effects to drinking distilled water.

 Distilled water has many uses.
 It is used for drinking, in cosmetic products, in coolant systems for automobiles, in chemical tests and experiments, to clean medical tools and for canning fruits and veg.
-Distilled water also is widely used by brewing companies who make beer beverages.
+Distilled water is also widely used by brewing companies who make beer beverages.
 GLACÉAU Smartwater, which is made by the Cola-Cola corporation, is just distilled water bottled for drinking.

 Distillation is the only process by which you can achieve absolutely pure water.
 During distillation, water is boiled to produce steam, which is then collected as distilled water and all contaminants are boiled out of the water.
 The steam that comes off is absolutely pure water vapour.

 Distilled water is the purest form of water and the easiest for your body to assimilate.
 Alkaline water has a higher pH level than tap water.
 Some people claim that drinking alkaline water can help prevent disease, such as cancer and heart disease.
 However, there isn't enough research to verify these claims and there is no evidence that alkaline water is better than tap water.
 There are suggestions of potential risks from alkaline water.
 In a study where rat pups were given alkaline water showed impaired growth and damage to cardiac muscle.
 A case report released in 2015 said that when a municipal water plant in a town in Germany accidentally increased the water’s pH to 12, skin burns ensued.